camelinaction/camelinaction2/chapter7/prototype2/Readme.md

 To run this prototype you need to start all the microservices from their own command shell:

-    cd cart
+    cd cart2
     mvn compile exec:java

-    cd inventory
+    cd inventory2
     mvn compile exec:java

-    cd rating
+    cd rating2
     mvn spring-boot:run

-    cd rules
+    cd rules2
     mvn wildfly-swarm:run

-    cd recommend
+    cd recommend2
     mvn spring-boot:run

-Then you can open a web browser and open `http://localhost:8080/recommend`
+Then you can open a web browser and open `http://localhost:8080/api/recommend`

 Because the microservices are fault tolerant, you should be able to stop individual microservices and have the system continue running and deal with those failures in a graceful way using fallbacks.